 - Vitamin D – Vitamin D deficiency is a common issue, especially in the winter.
 Your healthcare provider can order a simple blood test to check for levels of 25-OH-vitamin D (my goal is generally 50-70).
 Vitamin D is an important immune modulator and when levels drop, the body’s immune system is suppressed.
 There is additional evidence correlating Vitamin D deficiency with an increased risk of influenza.
 For most people, I recommend using high doses of Vitamin D for the first few days of illness (in adults this is as much as 10,000-25,000 IU per day).
 It’s important not to use these high doses long-term, as Vitamin D is fat soluble and can become toxic.
 My favorites are this liquid Vitamin D3 with K2 and these 5,000 IU capsules.

 - Zinc – There is limited clinical evidence to support the use of zinc, but it has long been thought to help with immune function and it’s not likely to hurt you.
 I recommend starting this as soon as symptom onset occurs, and sucking on lozenges every 2-4 hours for the first couple of days (again, don’t use high doses long-term).
 It’s best taken with food to avoid nausea.
-My favorite is this zinc lozenge from Seeking Health.
+My favorite is this zinc lozenge from Douglas Labs.

 - Viracid – This immune booster is a popular natural remedy in my functional medicine community, and I always keep this one on hand during cold and flu season.
 It provides high doses of Vitamin A plus Astragalus, Andrographis, Elderberry, Echinacea, L-Lysine and others.
 Both andrographis and astragalus have been used in Chinese herbal medicine for centuries to relieve symptoms associated with colds and flu.
 Because of the higher dose of Vitamin A, I avoid this in certain populations like pregnant women and young children.